ArvidStrauss/xhrHTTPRequestPrototypeOverwrite/README.md

 ## Generate Deliveries

-1. go into the customer project directory
+1. Go into the customer project directory
 2. Run "gulp" in the customers project directory to build files and create delivery artifact
 3. Edit the projectVersion and projectDate in "project/gulpfile.js" after each delivery!